rehbergT/dgemm/README.md

     2. **Selecting the default BLAS**

-         Switching between the versions is possible using the update-alternatives mechanism.
+         Switching between the Libraries is possible using the update-alternatives mechanism.
         - Setting intel MKL default

             ```